Christopher de Souza: Political career

 De Souza made his political debut in the 2006 general election when he joined a five-member People's Action Party (PAP) team contesting in Holland–Bukit Timah GRC.
 The PAP team won by an uncontested walkover and de Souza thus became a Member of Parliament representing the Ulu Pandan ward of Holland–Bukit Timah GRC.

 During the 2011 general election, de Souza joined the four-member PAP team contesting in Holland–Bukit Timah GRC.
 After they won with 60.08% of the vote against the Singapore Democratic Party, de Souza continued serving as the Member of Parliament representing the Ulu Pandan ward of Holland–Bukit Timah GRC.
 He retained his parliamentary seats in the subsequent general elections in 2015 and 2020 after the PAP team in Holland–Bukit Timah GRC won with 66.60% and 66.36% of the vote against the Singapore Democratic Party in those two general elections.

 De Souza has served on various Government Parliamentary Committees (GPCs) since 2006, and has been the Deputy Chairman for the GPC on Manpower from 2011 to 2015, and Chairman for the GPC on Home Affairs and Law since 2015.
 In 2009, he was nominated as a Young Global Leader at the World Economic Forum.
-On 31 August 2020, de Souza and Jessica Tan were elected as Deputy Speakers of Parliament.
+On 31 August 2020, he and Jessica Tan were elected as Deputy Speakers of Parliament.

+On 22 September 2025, de Souza was renominated as Deputy Speaker in the 15th Parliament, alongside first-time nominee Xie Yao Quan.